Manchester United - Leicester: How to watch, injury news, odds, prediction

 Team news

-Leicester have several injury concerns of their own, as Jonny Evans could miss this clash against his former club after pulling out of the Newcastle defeat in the warm-up due to a heel injury.
-Ricardo Pereira and James Maddison are also nursing injuries and ahead of their FA Cup final against Chelsea on Saturday, Rodgers may not want to take too many risks.
+Leicester have several injury concerns of their own, as Jonny Evans misses this clash against his former club after pulling out of the Newcastle defeat in the warm-up due to a heel injury.
+Ricardo Pereira and James Maddison are also nursing injuries and ahead of their FA Cup final against Chelsea on Saturday, Rodgers has them on the bench.
 Harvey Barnes and James Justin remain out for the season, while Wes Morgan is getting back towards a return.

+In the 🔵 corner 🥊#MunLei team news – brought to you by @eToro 🦊

 Odds and ends (full odds provided by our partner, PointsBet)